 |Super Thin (Mediocre Performance)||Intel Core i3||Core i3-1115G4, Ryzen 3 5300U||5 to 9 hours|

 |Budget Laptops, Low Performance||Intel Celeron, Pentium||Celeron G5905; Pentium Gold G6505||4 to 6 hours|

 When you're glancing at spec sheets, the name of the processor has a confusing jumble of numbers and letters.

-Then you'll probably see some combination of a two or three digit number and a single letter which is probably U, Y, HQ or HK.
-The numbers indicate that particular SKU and the letters indicate the processor line.
+Then you'll see some combination of a two or a three-digit number significying the specific SKU for the chip.
+Following that is a G and a number, identifying the level of graphics.
+This varies from older chips that used a single letter (U, Y, H).
 The line is extremely important because it tells you roughly how much wattage this processor needs.

 Most Intel CPUs you'll see on laptops that cost over $400 are branded as Core i3, Core i5 or Core i7.
-As the numbering suggests, Core i3 is the slowest, i5 is in the middle and i7 is fastest.
-Usually, the i5 model is more than adequate for a regular, everyday user who is not doing intensive graphics work, engineering / science or gaming.
+As the numbering suggests, Core i3 is the slowest, i5 is in the middle, and i7 is fast and Core i9 is the fastest.
+Usually, the i5 model is more than adequate for a regular, everyday user who is not doing intensive graphics work, engineering, science or gaming.

 CPU Specs: Cores, Hyper-Threading, Clock Speed

 When you read about any individual CPU model, you'll see that, just like the laptop it powers, it has a complete set of specs.
 The most important specs are these: